Ytemiloluwa/PAN/README.md

 # PAN Generator

-PAN Generator is a desktop/command-line software written in Python that generates valid Indian Permanent Account Numbers (PAN) for individuals.
-It provides an easy-to-use interface for generating PAN numbers efficiently.
+PAN Generator is a desktop/command-line software written in Python that generates and validates Primary Account Numbers (PAN) for fintechs/micro finance banks.
+It uses numerical computing with luhn algorithm to make permuatation and combination of mastercard 16 digit numbers present on ATM cards.
+The software provides an easy-to-use interface for generating PAN numbers efficiently.

 ## Features